LinkedIn Ad

 Beyond the company’s website, familiarize yourself with how the organization engages on social media platforms, which ones they use most, and how they speak to target audiences.

-In most cases, the list of marketing interview questions an employer asks will include at least one about your opinion of their current marketing strategy.
+In most cases, the list of marketing interview questions an employer asks will include at least one about your opinion of a current marketing strategy.
 Something like, “What do you think we are doing well, and where can we improve?”
 Having some ideas already brewing, based on your research, will show that you’re not only prepared for the marketing interview but the job itself.

-LEVERAGE YOUR EXPERIENCE
+1. LEVERAGE YOUR EXPERIENCE

 Before your marketing interview, take time to look back at your professional experience to date.
 It’s helpful to print your resume and make some additional notes that speak to the most relevant accomplishments you want to highlight.

-QUANTIFY YOUR SUCCESS
+2. QUANTIFY YOUR SUCCESS

-Examples of quantifiables might include:
+Examples of quantifiable information might include:

 • The number of leads and/or conversions you saw after a marketing campaign